YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When Are Hair Transplant Grafts Secure?

-How should I think about graft security in the first 10 days?
+Graft security in the first 10 days

 A transplanted graft is not only a hair.
 It is a small follicular unit placed into a tiny incision in the recipient area.
 In the first days, that graft is held by the fit of the incision, early clotting, swelling, and the beginning of healing around the graft.